-In this stage, you have to estimate the time for every single task.
-What you need to consider is the time will take for every team member to deliver each part.
+In this stage, you must estimate the time for every task.
+You need to consider the time every team member will take to deliver each part.
 The project manager has to ask the team members their opinion on the estimated timetable.

-You have to be careful because the wrong estimation can lead to unsatisfied customers and less confident team members.
+You must be careful because the wrong estimation can lead to unsatisfied customers and less confident team members.

 Having listed all these tasks that need to be accomplished and the benefits of a project plan, I believe I would have persuaded you to build one on your next project and move your company a step forward.

 Greatives team creates top-rated, premium, and multipurpose themes you can use on your next project.
-Themes that are a win-win situation for every professional WordPress website.
+Themes which are a win-win situation for every professional WordPress website.